tiltowait/oregon-by-night/docs/vicissitude-mods.md

 * *(Venue Modification)*

-### Claws (1-3 pts)
+### Claws (1-3 pts):
- 1 Point for Claws that turn your unarmed strikes into lethal +1, additional points add 1 Lethal.
+1 Point for Claws that turn your unarmed strikes into Lethal +1, additional points add 1 Lethal.
 1 Point to Make them Retractable thus removing the Monstrous Flaw required for this modification only, this may only be done for 1 Point Claws.
+The forgoing requires Malleable Visage to perform on the self, and Flesh Craft to perform on others.
+Claws that inflict Lethal +3 Require Bonecraft, cannot be hidden, are a Breach of the Masquerade, and require you to take Monstrous.

 * *(Venue Modification)*

 ### Additional Blood Pool (Variable)
 Each point you put into this Modification grants you 1 Additional Blood Pool for vitae.
 For ghouls, each Additional Blood Pool costs 2 points.
 This reflects the need to worry about functional anatomy.
 This does not require you to take Monstrous if it stands alone or with other Modifications that bear this sentence.

-### Relocated Heart (Variable)
+### Relocated Heart (1 or 3)
 This relocates your heart, for all the obvious reasons, to somewhere else in your body, you must declare on your sheet in a convenient place and upload it to the Staff upon your decision.
 This modification costs 1 point for Vampires, and 3 points for everything else.
 This does not require you to take Monstrous if it stands alone or with other Modifications that bear this sentence.

 * *(Venue Modification)*

-### Heart of Bone (Variable)
+### Heart of Bone (1-5)
 Your heart is protected by a sheath of cartilage and/or bone.
 Each level of this Modification grants an additional die to soak all attempts to pierce your heart.
 This includes but is not limited to staking and called combat shots.
 You must possess Bonecraft to grant the 4th and 5th levels of this Modification.
-Ghouls may only receive up to points in this Modification, and it costs them double.
+Ghouls may only receive up to 2 levels in this Modification, and it costs them double.
 This reflects the need to compensate for functional biology.
 This does not require you to take Monstrous if it stands alone or with other Modifications that bear this sentence.

 * *(Venue Modification)*